-DiviFlash is a relatively new plugin that extends the Divi Builder in some meaningful ways.
+DiviFlash is a relatively new plugin that extends the Divi Builder (check out our review) in some meaningful ways.

 It adds modules, landing page templates and module layouts to the already feature-packed page builder.